 Tipping is a way of life in India.
 It is usual to tip a little something to everyone and anyone who provides you with some form of service, however it can be tricky and guidelines often vary from one place to the next.

-If you are part of one or our organized group tours, hotel porters, drivers and guides tips will come out of the group tipping kitty that everyone donates to at the start of the trip.
-Some of our tours include the tip kitty in the tour cost.
+If you are part of one or our organized group tours, hotel porters, drivers and guides tips will come out of the group tipping kitty that is included in the tour cost.*

 Tips for hotel room attendants, and restaurant meals will need to be paid separately.